FusionAuth/fusionauth-contrib/Reverse Proxy Configurations/cloudfront/README.md

 We created a cloudfront instance using our CNAME fusionauth-dev.id.example.com as the alternate domain name.
 We are also using our own ssl cert in this case.

-We have created an origin for example-dev.fusionauth.io like so, nothing really special.
+We have created an origin for example-dev.fusionauth.io, really nothing special.

 We have an associated behaviour with this origin allowing any http methods and no caching.
 We are able to attach this behaviour to a lambda@edge function: